agubran/GitOps-Assessment/README.md

 ## _Prerequisites_

-This assessment requires running a k8s cluster (k3d ), you can run the cluster on your personal machine or for a better environment you can use any cloud service (Azure).
+This assessment requires running a k8s cluster (k3d ), you can run the cluster on your personal machine or for a better environment you can use any cloud service (GCP or Azure).

 To complete this assessment your machine need to have the following installed :